Pau1fitz/react-spotify/README.md

 # React-Spotify 🎺🎸🎻🎤

-This is `React-Spotify`, a React front end client that communicates with the Spotify API.
+This is `React-Spotify` - a React front end client that communicates with the Spotify API.

 See it in action [here](http://pau1fitz.github.io/react-spotify)